esrf-bliss/Lima-camera-slsdetector/doc/installation.rst

 |                                                          | | 32,0xfff,0xfff,0xfff,0xfff,0xfff,0xfff  |
 +----------------------------------------------------------+-------------------------------------------+

-**Note:** in order to perform high frame rate acquisitions, the CPU affinity must be fixed for the following tasks:
+.. note:: in order to perform high frame rate acquisitions, the CPU affinity must be fixed for the following tasks:

    * Receiver listeners
    * Receiver writers
    * Lima processing threads
    * OS processes
    * Net-dev group #1 packet dispatching
    * Net-dev group #2 packet dispatching
    * ...

    The previous example is based on a dual 6-core CPUs backend (12 cores).
-After the data acquisition the Lima processing threads will run also on the CPUs assigned to listeners and writers (0xffe), that is 11 cores, which is used for setting the NbProcessingThreads.
-Please note that there are two network groups.
+After the data acquisition finishes the Lima processing threads will run also on the CPUs assigned to listeners and writers (0xffe), that is 11 cores in total, which is used for setting the NbProcessingThreads.
+Please note that there are two network groups and four pixel_depth->cpu_affinity settings (4-, 8-, 16- and 32-bit), each one represented by a line in a multi-line string array.

 Finally, configure *opid10* as the default *DSERVER_USER*, which is used by the *dserver_daemon*

 ::

     # as blissadm